saibatizoku/sensehat-screen-rs/README.md

 * [X] `linux-framebuffer` - Use the Linux framebuffer to write to the LED matrix.
 * [X] `fonts` - A collection of legacy 8x8 fonts, renderable on the LED matrix.
 * [X] `serde-support` - Enables support for serialization/deserialization with `serde`.
+* [X] `rgb565` - Enable support for RGB565 color encoding/decoding.
+* [X] `little-endian` - Uses little-endian format, suitable for AMD64/x86-64 processors.
+This is what the Raspberry Pi uses up til now.
+* [X] `big-endian` - Uses big-endian format, suitable for *some* non-AMD64/x86-64 processors.
 * [ ] `images` - Load 8x8 images to the LED matrix with `image`.
 * [ ] `cgmath` - Computer-graphics utilities for manipulating the matrix mathematically.